FACES HISTORY

 In the late 1960s, FACES: The National Craniofacial Association began as the Debbie Fox Foundation.
 Debbie, a young girl from Soddy Daisy, TN, was born in 1955 with a facial cleft.

-Debbie saw many doctors and surgeons, but in 1969 Dr. Milton Edgerton, a surgeon at Baltimore's Johns Hopkins Medical Center, agreed to build a face for Debbie.
+Debbie saw many doctors and surgeons, but in 1969, Dr. Milton Edgerton, a Baltimore's Johns Hopkins Medical Center surgeon, agreed to build a face for Debbie.

-Debbie's teacher Madge Apple started the foundation to help pay for Debbie's travel expenses to Baltimore.
+Debbie's teacher, Madge Apple, started the foundation to help pay for Debbie's travel expenses to Baltimore.
 In her memoir, A Face For Me, Debbie said, "Much later, Mrs. Apple told me that she pushed me and drove me so hard because she knew, even then, that I had a future."
-Madge Apple proved the impact that a teacher could have in her student's life.
+Madge Apple proved the impact that a teacher could have in a student's life.

 Debbie truly believed in her life's purpose: "Whatever path I choose, I know that God would want me to serve and give to others..."